 on-clickaction, and also let you set

-compound-card: a flexible component that includes a
+compound-card: a component you can tailor to your needs that includes a

 image-carousel: a component for multiple images, specified as a type or subtype of Image, that can be swiped through horizontally by the user.